 In addition to this shop, there was an identical little shop on the other side of the pier, as well as a Tommy Vintage Shop.
 This shop was smaller than the others and offered sweatshirts, jerseys, and other sporty logo apparel.

 At the far right corner of the pier was a little nook with three wooden benches painted like the American flag.
 People took selfies and pictures of their friends, asked strangers to take their picture, or simply sat down to rest in the heat, which had to be over 90 degrees.
-It was also the perfect place to look out at the other piers, the East River, Brooklyn, the helicopters in the sky, and the commanding buildings of the Financial District.
+It was also the perfect place to look out at the other piers, the East River, Brooklyn Heights and Cobble Hill, the helicopters in the sky, and the commanding buildings of the Financial District.

 My sweet little purse on the American flag bench.
 If you look closely, it has anchors on the buttons.
-Vintage purse.
-Eton ring watch.
+Vintage purse and Eton ring watch from Bloom Marin.

 The boating lifestyle that inspires the Tommy Hilfiger brand.